Pfizer says earliest COVID-19 vaccine application to U.S. regulators would be after election

 Moderna could also apply for an emergency use authorization (EUA) this year.
 It has said that it may have interim data on its 30,000 person trial as soon as November.

-Both companies are also applying for approval in Europe, where they are racing against AstraZeneca PLC AZN.L.
-AstraZeneca's U.S. trial has been on hold since September.
+Both companies are also applying for approval in Europe, where they are racing against AstraZeneca PLC.
+AstraZeneca’s U.S. trial has been on hold since September.
+Another U.S. trial of a candidate from Johnson & Johnson was paused earlier this week.

 After the FDA announced the two-month requirement on Oct.
 6, which was approved by the White House but undercut the likelihood of a vaccine before voters go to polls on Nov.
 3., Trump called the move a ‘political hit job.’